spawaskar-cora/cora-docs/docs/user-guide/modules/individuals/individuals.md

 - **Reason Selection**: Ensure each assignment has a documented reason for traceability.
 - **Bulk Assignment**: Assign multiple specimens to an individual in one action using drag-and-drop functionality.
 - **Real-Time Updates**: Changes are reflected immediately in the project database after saving.
+- **Action Alerts**: Alerts at the bottom of the interface track pending assignments and removals.

 ### Example Workflow

 1. Select an individual from the dropdown menu.
-2. Filter specimens by "Accession" and "Bone Group".
+2. Filter specimens by "Accession" and "Bone Group" or apply advanced filters like Austr Sequence Number or Ystr Subgroup.
 3. Select a DNA Mito Sequence Number to view related specimens.
 4. Choose an association type (e.g., Articulations) and select a specimen to view associated specimens.
 5. Drag and drop the filtered specimens into the individual’s assignment area.